nandini-agarwal/Railway-Reservation-Project/README.md

 4. makePayment: This function allows the user to either pay or deny the payment

-5. bookingTrain: This function helps the user to do the reservation.
+5. bookingTrain: This function helps the user to book a train.

-6. show_booking: This function shows all the reservation by PNR NO. or all bookings.
+6. show_booking: This function shows all the booking done by the user

-7. cancelBooking: This function allows the user to cancel the reservation on the basis of PNR No.
+7. cancelBooking: This function allows the user to cancel the booking made by him

-8. modifyBooking: This function will allow the user to modify the reservation and will give the option to add passenger, remove passenger or edit existing passenger details.
+8. modifyBooking: This function allows the user to modify the booking made by him

 9. admin_passwd_valid: This function validates the admin login